 So you’re going through a divorce and you believe your soon-to-be-former spouse may be hiding something.
 Whether it’s money, affairs, or something else, if you’re considering hiring a private investigator, let’s look at some pros and cons first.

 Colorado is a No-Fault Divorce State

 As I’ve written about previously, Colorado is a no-fault divorce state, which means that catching your spouse cheating doesn’t have much relevance to your case and won’t win you any brownie points with the judge.
-Essentially in our state, if one party says, “I need a divorce because it’s simply not working out,” the Court will not fault either person, but instead begin looking at how to divide assets and debts equitably.
+Essentially in our state, if one party says, “I need a divorce because it’s simply not working out,” the Court will not fault either person, but instead begin looking at how to divvy up assets and debts most fairly.

 However, hiring a private investigator could help in addressing certain specific issues.

 Not too long ago I had a case where my client was convinced that his wife was spending minimal time with the kids.
 He believed that, when she had the children, she would hire a babysitter to watch them while she would go out and party.

 If he could prove that this was happening, it would help his argument in getting more time with the kids and paying less in child support (as she was arguing how important it was for her to stay home with the kids).

 In this case, it made sense to contemplate hiring a P.I. to do surveillance.